PlasticStudio/skeletor/README.md

 ## Functionality
-Describe any noteworthy pieces of functioality specific to this project.
+Describe any noteworthy pieces of functionality specific to this project.

 ## Key Integrations